mkaz/working-with-go/_posts/slices.md

 # Working with Slices

 Go has an array type, but it has a fixed size.
 Slices in Go are dynamically-sized and more flexible.
-Slices are the common data type you will work with i.
+Slices are the common data type you will work with.

 The specification for slices are `[]T` where T is the type, for example `[]string` is a set of strings, or `[]int` is a set of integers.